NelsonCrosby/GraphPaperRaceGame/README.md

 ### Ground rules ###

 - Keep all lines to a maximum of 80 characters.
     - The hard limit for XML is 120 characters.
     - The hard limit for Java source is 120 characters, but try to keep it down to 80 where possible.
-- Building should be simple.
-Provided your IDE supports dependencies via Gradle and Groovy/Java compiling, you should be able to use that.
-Don't write code that might compromise this.
+    - Generated files have no limit, as that can sometimes get too tricky to manage.
+- Building should be manageable by an IDE's built-in system.
+While dependencies and distribution may eventually be handled by Gradle or something (which an IDE should be fully able to process anyway), the IDE should be fully capable of accurately compiling the project itself.
+Relying on external tools can slow down this process.
+- If your commit is related to a Trello card, the second line should be in the format `[List/Card]`.
+This makes for easy reference.

 ### Directory structure ###

-It's gonna be this way, because we might eventually go to Maven or something which enforces this.
+It's gonna be this way, because we might eventually go to Gradle or something which enforces this.

 - `src/main/groovy`: all Groovy sources